4th-motion/release/README.md

 ![Version][version-image]
 ![License][license-image]

 Say goodbye to handwritten changelogs - with this tool, a GitHub release is created and all changes since the last version are automatically recorded in the changelog file.
-You can have a look at how such a generated [changelog file](changelog) looks like.
+You can have a look at how such a generated [changelog file][changelog] looks like.

 <br>